 Early in its existence, the Basford Union Board of Guardians was in dispute with the Poor Law Commissioners.
 In 1837, a serious slump in the framework knitting industry had led to large increase in poor relief applications.
 The Basford workhouse, which the Union had taken over from the old incorporation, had a capacity of 250 inmates soon became full.
 The Guardians therefore decided to continue providing out-relief to unemployed able-bodied, contrary to the provisions of the 1834 Act.
 However, the Commissioners stood firm and threatened that the Guardians would be personally liable for paying the costs of such relief.
 The Commissioners were also unhappy about a public subscription relief fund that had been started in Nottingham to which the Chairman of the Basford Guardians donated £100.
 The solution proposed by the Commissioners was to enlarge the workhouse to a point that would cope with all those whose distress was sufficient for them to seek admission.

 The dispute dragged on unresolved for several years, with one Assistant Commissioner reporting that he had never been connected with a Union so difficult to manage as Basford.
 The Commissioners gradually made concessions in the distribution of out-relief, particularly in the winter.
 A labour test — the providing of relief only in return for the performing of work — was also sanctioned.
 However, the pressure for the Union to enlarge its workhouse was also continued.
 In 1840, an outbreak of smallpox in the workhouse resulted in an eminent Nottingham physician recommending the provision of separate accommodation for the sick.
-Eventually, despite the prevarications of the Guardians, the extension work took place and was completed in March 1843 at a cost of £2,000.
+Eventually, in August 1840, the guardians advertised for a contractor to erect 'a chapel, and room adjoining, school room, board room etc.' The building work was completed in March 1843 at a cost of £2,000.

 That was still not the end of the union's difficulties.
 In 1844, the Nottingham Review printed allegations of incompetence and corruption at the workhouse.
 Although proved to be unfounded, and probably the work of Chartist opponents of the New Poor Law, these accusations generated much bad publicity for the union.
 A much exaggerated version was even included by Engels in his 1845 work Conditions of the Working Class in England: